araaravind11/araaravind11/README.md

 - 👋 Hi, I’m @araaravind11 alias Aravind Ramanujam
-- 👀 I’m interested in finding the hidden talents looking to kick start their next career journey
+- 👀 I’m interested in finding the hidden talents looking to kick start their next interesting and challenging career journey
 - 🌱 I’m currently learning to use various innovative sourcing techniques.
 Keeping hiding, i know where to find you and how :)
-- 💞️ I’m looking to collaborate on find your next aspiring job
+- 💞️ I’m looking to collaborate on finding your next aspiring job
 - 📫 How to reach me araaravind11@gmail.com or 9884907336

 <!---